-Velasquez patted each of his pockets.
+Velasquez patted each of her pockets.
 “I swear I had my keys . . .”

-The Chicago Manual of Style requires a space between each period of the ellipsis.
-Most word processors will automatically detect the dot-dot-dot and re-style them for you — but if you want to be exact, manually enter the spaces in between (as well as before and after) the ellipsis.
+💡Pro tip: The Chicago Manual of Style requires a space between each period of the ellipses.
+Most word processors will automatically detect the dot-dot-dot and re-style them for you — but if you want to be exact, manually enter the spaces in between the three periods.

-In the course of natural speech, people will often directly quote what other people said.
-If this is the case, use single quotation marks within the doubles and follow all other rules of punctuating dialogue.
+In the course of natural speech, people will often directly quote what other people have said.
+If this is the case, use single quotation marks within the doubles and follow the usual rules of punctuating dialogue.

 “What did Randy say to you?”
 Beattie asked.

-“He told me, ‘I got you something special for Christmas and I think you’re going to like it,’ and then he left.
+“He told me, ‘I got a surprise for you,’ and then he life.
 Strange, huh?”

 “I asked Gennadi if he thinks I’m getting the promotion and he said, ‘The boss pulled me aside and asked, “Is Sergei going planning to stay on next year?”’”

-Quoting quotes within quotes can get pretty messy, so consider falling back on indirect speech.
+Quoting quotes within quotes can get messy, so consider focusing on indirect speech.
 Simply relate the gist of what someone said:

 “I pressed Gennadi on my promotion.
-He said the boss pulled him aside and asked if I was going to leave next year.”
+He said the boss pulled him aside and asked him if I was leaving next year.”

 In all the examples above, each character has said fewer than 10 or 20 words at a time.
-But if a character speaks for more than a few sentences at a time, you might want to split their dialogue into multiple paragraphs.
+But if a character speaks more than a few sentences at a time, to deliver a speech for example, you can split their speech into multiple paragraphs.
 To do this: